 Dr Vaughan studied Dentistry at Sydney University.
 His early years of dentistry were spent in the Royal Australian Air Force, serving at Amberley, Malaysia, Canberra and Richmond.

 On leaving the RAAF Peter returned to Sydney University and completed his Masters of Dental Science, specialising in Orthodontics.
-Peter then worked for a number of orthodontic practices before establishing his own practice in Newcastle in 1988.
+Peter then worked for several orthodontic practices before establishing his own practice in Newcastle in 1988.
 He opened his first Orthodontic Surgery at Kotara, but soon outgrew the surgery, as patient demand and expansion required larger rooms which were established at Charlestown and Wallsend.

 In September 2014 Dr Vaughan opened a new state of the art Orthodontic Surgery at 90 Lambton Road Broadmeadow.
 The warm, friendly and relaxing environment is very welcoming.

-Dr Vaughan is a supporter of a number of communitycharities, and local sporting clubs, but his main support is with the Hunter Medical Research Institute (HMRI), where he sponsors two research programmes in two aspects of depression, one looking for a genetic marker and the other as an environmental influence.
+Dr Vaughan is a supporter of many community charities and local sporting clubs, though his largest contribution is to the Hunter Medical Research Institute (HMRI).
+Dr Vaughan sponsors two research programmes in two aspects of depression, one looking for a genetic marker and the other as an environmental influence.
 Additionally, he supports the John Maclean Foundation which helps children who require wheelchairs, and the Australian Outward Bound School, where he sponsors young adults on courses to help with self-esteem.
 Outward Bound has brought about enormous improvements in the lives of the people it has supported, and you can find out more about Outward Bound by visiting outwardbound.org.au or the Hunter Medical Research Institute at hmri.org.au.
-Both of these organisations benefit all Australians and rely on community donations.
+Both organisations benefit all Australians and rely on community donations.
 Dr Peter Vaughan also works with other Newcastle community groups and treats a significant number of disadvantaged children for minimal or no charge to give these kids a better chance.

 Dr Peter Vaughan is also a keen gardener and his garden is described as one of the best kept secrets in Newcastle.
 He opens the garden for charities and raises from $3,000 to over $6,000 on occasions.
 The garden is mainly Australian native plants with areas of traditional cottage gardens.
 It is also rich in birds and other Australian wildlife.